silasfmartins/silasfmartins/README.md

 # Silas Martins

-- 🎓 Studying Styled Components, Node.Js.
+- 🎓 Studying Java, Styled Components and Node.Js.
 - 🖥 I am a student at Fatec Santana de Parnaíba
 - 📚 I have a foundation in HTML, CSS, TailwindCSS JavaScript, React, TypeScript, SQL, PostgreSQL Python, and C.